Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Results and discussion on heat transfer

 The duty cycle is a parameter of the actuation directly related to the injected volumetric flow rate from the jet.
 The three tested cases are enough to understand its influence on convective heat transfer.
 Figure~\ref{fig:mdot} shows the value of the volumetric flow rate for each of the tested cases with respect to the steady jet.
 For the three tested $DC$ values, a monotonic decay with $St$ is observed, which is directly related to the technological limitations imposed by the valves (described in Section~\ref{ss:actuator}).
 Based on the experimental data, the effective duty cycle $DC^*$ is defined as,

-being $\sigma = 0.1164$ a penalization term on $DC$ based on the performance of the valves.
+being $\tau$ the pulse width, $T = 1/f$ the actuation period, and $\tau_{open}$ and $\tau_{close}$ the time lapse for the valve to open and close, as defined in Section~\ref{ss:actuator}.
+The constant $\sigma = 0.1164$ is the normalised time difference of $0.05\mathrm{ms}$ between opening and closing lapses, namely $\sigma = (\tau_{open}-\tau_{close})c/\delta_{jet}$.
 This linear decay fits with the data reported in figure~\ref{fig:mdot} which means that the inconsistency between $DC$ and $\dot{V}/\dot{V}_{\mathrm{sj}}$ is solely related to technological constraints.
 In accordance with \citet{MCLOSKEY2002}, the performance of the pulsation of a jet in crossflow is directly dependent on the apparatus; however, the monotonic decay in $\dot{V}$ with $St$ is well characterised from equation~\ref{eq:effDC}, which is relevant for the following discussion along with the manuscript.

-The spatial average of the Nusselt number $\overline{Nu}$ for each control law is depicted in figure~\ref{fig:Num}.
-Values are referenced to that of the non-actuated flow $\overline{Nu}_0$.